kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/pod-v1.md

 - **grpc** (GRPCAction)

   GRPC specifies an action involving a GRPC port.
-This is a beta field and requires enabling GRPCContainerProbe feature gate.

   <a name="GRPCAction"></a>
   **